peterztan/liri-node-app/README.md

 LIRI bot is a Language Interpretation and Recognition Interface.
 It is a command line node application that takes in parameters such as song names, singer's name and movie name and gives back a curated list of related data.

+### Why did I make this Application?

+Well I'm glad you asked!
+In the information age that is today, there are too many search engines that do not give you information that you were looking for.
+LIRI aims to help solve that problem:

+- With LIRI, you can input and search what you want from the comfort of your local terminal.

+- LIRI takes care of the formatting and gives you only the important information regarding your search target and nothing extra.

+- LIRI is simple to use, with only 4 commands, you can get crucial information about songs, singers or movies.

 ### The Structuring

 ##### Here's a break-down of this application: